phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 32751
+#Total Number of Tweets: 76499
-#Number of Sanders Tweets: 13557
+#Number of Trump Tweets: 33489
-#Number of Clinton Tweets: 10456
+#Number of Sanders Tweets: 13795
-#Number of Rubio Tweets: 10387
+#Number of Clinton Tweets: 10816
-#Number of Cruz Tweets: 5202
+#Number of Rubio Tweets: 10646
-#Number of Carson Tweets: 2022
+#Number of Cruz Tweets: 5702
-#Total Number of Tweets:
+#Number of Carson Tweets: 2047
 ---
 ---